avery-laird/averylaird.com/_drafts/2015-01-08-mezzanine-template-design-the-django-app-models.markdown

 ### Prepping base.html

-1. Right now, `base.html` is the default mezzanine template, but we want our own fancy one, so let's get rid of what we don't want by deleting everything inside the `<body>` tag until the `{% raw %}{% include "includes/footer_scripts.html" %}{% endraw %}` tag.
+1. Right now, `base.html` is the default mezzanine template, but we want our own fancy one, so let's get rid of what we don't want by deleting everything inside the `<body>` tag until the `{% include "includes/footer_scripts.html" %}` tag.
 2. Transfer everything inside the header of the blog's `index.html` to the header of `base.html` -- all of the javascript and css.
 4. Move everything inside the `<body>` tags of the clean blog's `index.html` to the `<body>` tags of `base.html`